Annise Parker: Tenure

+During her tenure as mayor, Parker addressed budget challenges following the recession while pursuing initiatives related to transportation and public services.
+Her administration also drew national attention for the passage and subsequent repeal of the Houston Equal Rights Ordinance (HERO).

 On May 28, 2014, the Houston City Council passed the Houston Equal Rights Ordinance (HERO) which was authored by Parker, by a vote of 11 to 6.
 Mayor Parker had certified that "there exists a public emergency requiring that this Ordinance be passed finally on the date of its introduction".
 The measure banned discrimination on the basis of sexual orientation, gender identity, sex, race, color, ethnicity, national origin, age, religion, disability, pregnancy, genetic information, family, marital, and military status.
 It applied to housing, businesses that serve the public, private employers, city employment, and city contracting.

 On July 3, 2014, opponents of HERO submitted 50,000 signatures to the city to force the ordinance to a vote of the public.
 The city announced that the opponents were 2,022 signatures short of the 17,269 needed to put the matter to a vote.
 HERO opponents filed a lawsuit against Mayor Parker and the city on August 5, 2014.
 In response, city attorneys defending the law filed subpoenas for sermons from local Christian pastors.
 Attorneys for the pastors called the subpoenas retaliation against Christians for opposing the ordinance.
 Parker maintained that the attorneys who dealt with the lawsuit for the city were outside lawyers (i.e., not city employees) and that she and City Attorney David Feldman had been unaware of the subpoenas.
 After what some news organizations called a "firestorm" of criticism over the subpoenas (Parker said that she had been "vilified coast to coast"), Parker directed the city's attorneys on October 29, 2014, to withdraw the subpoenas.
 After the subpoenas were withdrawn, local city pastors filed a civil rights lawsuit against Parker.

 On November 3, 2015, Houston voters overturned HERO by a 61%-39% margin.

 As mayor, Parker enacted an ordinance making it illegal to share food with the homeless in public spaces.
 Lawsuits continue over the ordinance, with a judge ruling in 2024 that local organization Food Not Bombs Houston could sue the city over it.

 Due to term limits, Parker was not eligible to run for a fourth term in 2015.